 The tool allows users to easily retrieve reports containing detailed workforce, population, and housing characteristics for hurricanes, floods, wildfires, winter storms, and federal disaster declaration areas.

 The LED Extraction Tool provides easy access to the raw data products produced through the Local Employment Dynamics (LED) Partnership.
-The Beta release of this tool makes the entire Quarterly Workforce Indicators (QWI) dataset available through a simple query-building interface (LODES data is scheduled to be available by the end of 2013).
+The Beta release of this tool makes the entire Quarterly Workforce Indicators (QWI) dataset available through a simple query-building interface.

 The LED Extraction Tool provides:

 - Access to all 32 QWIs, all available years/quarters, all firm and worker characteristics, the Beta release of National QWI, and 50 states (plus the District of Columbia).